10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 Ensure that everyone understands expected time frames for completing their tasks.

-8.Ignoring team members’ capabilities: Capitalise on the unique strengths of each team member by discussing preferred roles and tasks, which will result in better productivity and job satisfaction.
+8.Ignoring team members’ capabilities: Capitalize on the unique strengths of each team member by discussing preferred roles and tasks, which will result in better productivity and job satisfaction.

 10.Not reviewing progress: Periodically check on the progress of delegated tasks, adjust workload if necessary, and provide feedback or assistance when needed.